heyrict/tableutils/README.md

 ```
 Note: Only support grid combination of non-first row vertical siblings.

+_Warning: Having grid combination to pipeline tables will have a bad performance at present._

 #### Automatical Line-change
 ```bash
 $ ./frontend.py -Sg -%0.5 #(experimental)automatically add newline to long grids